Helltrain

 Helltrain is a Swedish death 'n' roll band formed in Luleå in 2002 by Pierre Törnkvist, Oscar Karlsson and Patrik Törnkvist.
 The current line-up consists of Pierre Törnkvist (vocals), Patrik Törnkvist (guitars, keyboards), Mikael Sandorf (guitars), Markus Parkkila (bass) and Fredrik Andersson (drums).
-Mikael and Mats joined Helltrain after their original band, The Duskfall disbanded in 2008.
+Sandorf and Mats joined Helltrain after their original band, The Duskfall, disbanded in 2008.
 Helltrain has released one EP (The 666 EP) and three studio albums (Route 666, Rock n' Roll Devil, and Death Is Coming).
 Two singles ("Wolfnight" and "On Your Knees") were released in 2018.
-A new single ("Mischief") was released in 2023.
+The single "Mischief" was released in 2023.

 History

-In 2002, Helltrain recorded three songs, "Route 666", "Rot n' roll" and Helltrain", for a demo.
-They sent this demo to the record label Nuclear Blast.
-The demo was later released as "The 666 EP" (limited edition 500 copies) by Swedish underground label Heathendoom Music.
+In 2002, Helltrain recorded the songs "Route 666", "Rot n' roll" and Helltrain" for a demo that they sent to record label Nuclear Blast.
+Swedish underground label Heathendoom Music later released the demo as The 666 EP, limited to 500 copies.

-Late 2006 saw the US release (previously released in Europe in 2004) of the Route 666 album by the Jimmy Franks Recording Company/Universal Records.
+The Jimmy Franks Recording Company/Universal Records released the Route 666 album (previously released in Europe in 2004) in the United States in late 2006.
 In 2007, the band quit Nuclear Blast and signed to Jimmy Franks Recording Company.

 Helltrain's second album, Rock n' Roll Devil, was released on 9 September 2008.

-Helltrain´s third album, Death Is Coming, was released in May 2012 on Swedish TPL Records and a version for Russia/Ukraine/Baltic states was released by Metalism Records.
-A limited vinyl LP version was later released by German DarkZone Music.
+Swedish TPL Records released Helltrain's third album, Death Is Coming, in May 2012.
+Metalism Records released a version for Russia/Ukraine/Baltic states.
+German DarkZone Music released a limited vinyl LP version.

 Drummer Oscar Karlsson died in March 2016.

-After the death of Oscar Karlsson, the band went silent but returned with two singles in 2018 and also made a live appearance headlining a festival in their hometown of Luleå.
-Video footage of the song "Wolfnight" from this show can be seen on YouTube.
+After his death, the band returned with two singles in 2018, and made a live appearance headlining a festival in their Luleå hometown.
+Video footage of the song "Wolfnight" from this show is available on YouTube.

-In May 2023, the band released a new single, "Mischief".
+In May 2023, the band released the single "Mischief".